Share this article

 What is bird boarding?

-Ever heard of bird boarding?
-Well, they are and they’re far more common than people might think.
-Just like with a kennel or cattery, bird boarding facilities are created to care for feathery friends while their human halves are away from home.
-Each bird or flock (depending on the size, of course) will be housed in their own temporary accommodation where they’ll be fed, cleaned, and entertained each day by a host of pet professionals.
+Just like with a kennel or cattery, bird boarding facilities are created to care for birds while their humans are away from home.
+Each bird or flock (depending on the size, of course) will be housed in their own temporary accommodation where they’ll be fed, cleaned, and entertained in some cases.

 Bird boarding pros

 When it comes to pet sitting exotic birds like parrots, some pet parents may prefer to leave them with trained animal handlers and carers.
 This will always be guaranteed with bird boarding.
-These facilities are designed to keep pet birds safe and happy in a tailored environment surrounded by professionals and other beak babies.
+These facilities are designed to keep pet birds safe and happy in a tailored environment surrounded by professionals.

 You’ll be paying for daily feeding, cleaning, and even mental stimulation and interactions if this is something they need.
 They’ll have direct access to exotic vet care and be on hand to help should anything happen.